 Most treks on Mount Kenya are either 4,5 or 6 days.
 If you have the time, Evans suggests doing it in 5 days at least.
 "This will give you more time for acclimatization and this way the trek doesn't become the rush.
 This will also allow you to do one of the longer routes, like the 6-day Burguret-Chogoria Traverse.
 Personally, I love the Chogoria side of the mountain", tells Evans.
 Further one you will find one of Evans his favourite itineraries.

 Mount Kenya can be climbed all year round.
-But if you want the best conditions, then you should be planning for January to March or June to October. *Then you are avoiding the rainy season and you get the best weather and with that the best views", Evans agrees.
+But if you want the best weather then you should be planning for January to March or June to October. *Then you are avoiding the rainy season and you get the best weather and with that the best views", Evans agrees.
 Of course, the weather on the mountain can be hard to predict and all seasons are possible at any time on the day, but if you stick to the best seasons, you can get the best bang for your buck.

-Huts While Climbing Mount Kenya
+Huts on your Mount Kenya Climb

 Because Mount Kenya has so many different routes, there a lot of huts to be found on the mountain.
 Below we give you a description of the ones that will apply when you are trekking to Point Lenana.
 (Source)